actoron/jadex/docs/mkdocs/docs/Android User Guide/03 Using Jadex on Android.md

 Also, the Jadex **platform will shutdown** if the application gets destroyed, for example when **turning the device**.
 Skip this section if you don't like that.

-If such limitations doesn't matter or you simply want to test jadex on android, you can have your main activity extend the *JadexAndroidActivity* class.
+If such limitations doesn't matter or you simply want to test Jadex on Android, you can have your main activity extend the *JadexAndroidActivity* class.
 This replaces the Android Activity class and provides additional, jadex-related functionality.

 The Jadex-Android-Example-Project shows how to use this method in the *jadex.android.exampleproject.simple* package.